 A new generously proportioned window is cut into the rear elevation at first floor level, sloped to match the pitch of the existing roof.
 Fitted with full height opening doors to create an internal terrace, overlooking a planted sedum green roof.
 At second floor level, black standing seam zinc cladding encloses a new loft bedroom and ensuite approached via a white walled staircase fitted with timber niches that continue into balustrade openings at first floor.

-The practice worked with an energy consultant to enable the large amount of glazing to satisfy Part L requirements through energy saving measures employed elsewhere in the building’s fabric.
+The practice worked with an energy consultant to enable the large amount of glazing to satisfy Part L requirements through energy saving measures employed elsewhere in the building fabric of this South London house extension.

-Delivered through a full traditional architects service agreement.
+Delivered through a full traditional architects service agreement following the RIBA plan of work.
 Including pre-application planning meetings with the local authority, achieving planning consent, managing Thames Water buildover submissions, liaison with building control, co-ordination of consultant team including structural engineer and site inspections during construction.